homecon/homecon/installation/installation.md

-# Raspbery Pi preparation for HomeCon
+# Installation
+Several installation scripts are created to simplify the installation process.
+When starting from a clean installation of Debian or Raspbian on a Raspberry Pi the full installation script can be used.
+When installing HomeCon on a machine which is allready used for webserving or other services some parts must be ommitted and some tweaking might be necessary.

-## Start fresh
+## Preparation of a fresh Raspberry Pi
 Write a fresh raspbian image to a 8GB SD card using win32diskimager.
 A high end SD card is preferable as we will write to it a lot.
 Plug in the raspberry pi and connect to your network.

-## General configuration
-### First login
-Find the ip adress of the raspberry.pi using Advanced IP Scanner or `sudo nmap -sP 192.168.1.1/24` on Linux Use PuTTy to connect to your raspberry over ssh with any computer in your network Use the above found ip adress, port 22 login as: `pi`, password: `raspberry`
+Find the ip adress of the raspberry.pi using Advanced IP Scanner or `sudo nmap -sP 192.168.1.1/24` on Linux Use PuTTy or ssh to connect to your raspberry over ssh with any computer in your network Use the above found ip adress, port 22 login as: `pi`, password: `raspberry`